MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/install-powerbi-desktop.md

 ### Saving reports to a Power BI Report Server in a different domain

-When you save a report to a Power BI Report Server, your Windows credentials are used.
-Saving directly to a Report Server in a different domain to your Windows credentials is not supported.
-You can use a web browser to view the Report Server and manually upload the file from your machine instead.
+When you save a Power BI report to Power BI Report Server, your Windows credentials are used.
+Saving directly to a report server in a different domain to your Windows credentials is not supported.
+You can use a web browser to view the report server and manually upload the file from your machine instead.

 ## Power BI Desktop for earlier versions of Power BI Report Server